raulnq/astro-blog/src/content/blog/vercel-ceo-code-output-sparks-debate-ai-software-quality.md

 ---
-title: "Vercel CEO Guillermo Rauch Declares "Code is an Output," Sparking Industry Debate on AI's Impact on Software Quality"
+title: "Vercel CEO Guillermo Rauch Declares 'Code is an Output,' Sparking Industry Debate on AI's Impact on Software Quality"
 description: "Vercel CEO Guillermo Rauch's provocative post suggests that code is merely an output, signaling a shift from its traditional glorification, as AI agents focus on requirements.
 This assertion has ignited a discussion within the developer community regarding the enduring importance of code quality, developer roles, and the evolving nature of software engineering."
 date: 2026-03-25
 tags: ["ai","software development","code quality","developer roles","vercel"]